Bingley Building Society: Early history

 The Bingley Building and Investment Society was formed in 1846 as a temporary society.
-As it developed, some of its directors wanted more than the temporary status and in 1851 formed the Bingley, Morton and Shipley Permanent Benefit Building Society (Moreton and Shipley being two local villages).
-The Society suffered a serious setback in 1864 when the Secretary embezzled funds which had to be financed by a 5% levy on both borrowers and depositors.
-In 1871, collections began in Keighley and the Society was imaginatively renamed Bingley, Morton, Shipley and Keighley Permanent Benefit Building Society.
+As it developed, some of its directors wanted more than the temporary status and in 1851 formed the Bingley, Morton and Shipley Permanent Benefit Building Society (Morton and Shipley being two local villages).
+The society suffered a serious setback in 1864 when the Secretary embezzled funds which had to be financed by a 5% levy on both borrowers and depositors.
+In 1871, collections began in Keighley and the society was renamed Bingley, Morton, Shipley and Keighley Permanent Benefit Building Society.
 In 1878, trade in the woollen mills began to slacken and the Society's level of assets was not exceeded until 1898.

 A Local Society

-From the beginning, business was conducted “in various temporary offices” until in 1892 the Society bought two houses to convert into its own offices.
+From the beginning, business was conducted "in various temporary offices" until in 1892 the Society bought two houses to convert into its own offices.
 The Society stayed there until 1911 when it moved into a newly built office block.
 It was not until 1929 that Bingley opened its first branch, prophetically in Bradford; some attempt at geographic expansion, however, had been demonstrated by the increase in collection facilities, by then available in 14 towns in Lancashire and Yorkshire.
 That was also the year that the name was shortened to Bingley Building Society.
 After Bradford, branches were opened in neighbouring Keighley and Shipley in 1930, and a representative office in London in 1934.